 To reduce the chances of crop damage from a late frost or freeze, leave the mulch on as long as possible.
 Removing the mulch in March may encourage the plants to bloom before the danger of frost is past.
 A temperature of 32°F or lower may severely damage or destroy open flowers.
 Since the first flowers produce the largest berries, a late spring frost or freeze can drastically reduce yields.

 To determine when to remove the mulch, periodically examine the strawberry plants in spring.
-Remove the mulch from the strawberry plants when approximately 25 percent of the plants are producing new growth.
+Remove the mulch from the strawberry plants when approximately 25% of the plants have started producing new growth.
 New growth will be white or yellow in color.
 (If possible, the winter mulch should remain on strawberries until mid-April in central Iowa.
 The average date of the last 32°F temperature in spring occurs in late April in central Iowa.)
 When removing the mulch, rake the material to the aisles between rows or an area next to the planting.
 If there is a threat of a frost or freeze later in the season during bloom, lightly rake the mulch over the strawberry plants.

 Winter Protection for Strawberries Growing in Pyramids or Strawberry Jars

 Strawberry plants growing in a strawberry jar or other container likely will be seriously damaged or destroyed if left outdoors in winter.
 One option is to place the container in an attached, unheated garage in November.
-A second option would be to discard the strawberry plants in fall, dump out the potting soil, store the container indoors in winter and replant in spring.
+A second option would be to discard the strawberry plants in the fall, dump out the potting soil, store the container indoors in winter, and replant in spring.
 Day-neutral and everbearing strawberry varieties perform better in containers than June-bearing strawberries.